dymmond/esmerald/docs/configurations/session.md

 # SessionConfig

 SessionConfig is simple set of configurations that when passed enables the built-in middleware of Esmerald.
-When a SessionConfig object is passed to an application instance, it automatically starts the `SessionMiddleware`.
+When a SessionConfig object is passed to an application instance, it will automatically start the `SessionMiddleware`.

 !!!
 Tip
     More information about HTTP Sessions